 The James Madison Program in Public Service

 One of the programs of the Wilson Center is the James Madison Public Service Certificate Program for students interested in careers in government.
 Those who successfully complete the Minor receive the Public Service Certificate and have their participation noted on their transcripts.
 Full-time students who wish to participate in this program must apply for admission in their sophomore year.
 If admitted, they are required to complete Interdisciplinary Studies 375 by the end of their junior year.
 Beginning in the fall of their junior year, students are urged to enroll in special one-hour "lab" classes (Interdisciplinary Studies 377-380) that are offered each semester.
-The other courses required for the Minor are Interdisciplinary Studies 395 (Public Service Internship Research Project), and at least three of the following (but no more than two from any one department): (1) Economics 208; (2) Business 231; (3) Economics 402 or Government and Foreign Affairs 231; (4) Interdisciplinary Studies 440, 465; (5) Philosophy 314 or Religion 225; (6) Government and Foreign Affairs 230 or 333; (7) Government and Foreign Affairs 332; (8) Psychology 310; and (9) Rhetoric 210.
+The other courses required for the Minor are Interdisciplinary Studies 395 (Public Service Internship Research Project), and at least three of the following (but no more than two from any one department): (1) Economics 208; (2) Business 231; (3) Economics 402 or Government and Foreign Affairs 231; (4) Interdisciplinary Studies 440 or 465; (5) Philosophy 314 or Religion 225; (6) Government and Foreign Affairs 230 or 333; (7) Government and Foreign Affairs 332; (8) Psychology 310; (9) Rhetoric 210; and (10) Interdisciplinary Studies 320.
 In extraordinary circumstances, a student whose project can better be accomplished through pure research can petition the Public Service Program Committee to pursue research in the place of Interdisciplinary Studies 395.

 Students enrolled in the certificate program are expected to engage in community service activities either as participants in the "Good Men, Good Citizens" program or through association with organizations such as Habitat For Humanity.
 Finally, completion of the certificate requires satisfaction of the requirements of the Society of ’91 leadership program that falls under the Office of Student Affairs or participation in the annual leadership workshops offered by the Wilson Center for Leadership in the Public Interest.